HazardDede/appdaemon-apps/README.md

     init_options: True  # Set the options of input_select.heating_mode
   rooms:
     bath_downstairs:  # Just a name
+      # Creates a sensor that tracks the current target temperature configured for this room
+      # Default name is: "<room_name>_setpoint"
+      # Default unit of measurement is: °C
+      setpoint_sensor:
       thermostats:
         - input_number.bath_heater  # One or many thermostats (input_number or climate)
       comfort:  # Mode comfort